eddiethedean/mock-spark/tests/MIGRATION_TO_UNIFIED_TESTS.md

 ## Troubleshooting

-### Test Fails with PySpark but Passes with Mock-Spark
+### Test Fails with PySpark but Passes with Sparkless

 This indicates a difference in behavior.
 Options:
-1. Fix mock-spark to match PySpark behavior
+1. Fix sparkless to match PySpark behavior
 2. Document the difference as expected
 3. Use difference handlers to normalize results